 While flexible, lines of credit require discipline.
 Overusing them for long-term investments can lead to higher cumulative costs.
 Many providers also review accounts annually, potentially reducing limits if revenue declines.

 Additionally, late or missed payments can hurt business credit scores, making future financing harder to obtain.
-Responsible management treating the LOC as a short-term liquidity tool rather than a perpetual loan is essential.
+Responsible management, treating the LOC as a short-term liquidity tool rather than a perpetual loan is essential.

 A business line of credit stands apart from a loan because it emphasizes flexibility rather than fixed structure.
 For companies that need consistent access to working capital, it acts as an adaptable funding resource empowering owners to cover costs, seize opportunities, and maintain smooth operations.